RocketMan/solaris-ports/components/desktop/epiphany/README.md

 This is the GNOME Web browser, formerly known as 'epiphany'.

-To build and run, you need the [webkitgtk4](../webkitgtk4/) package from this repo, in place of webkitgtk4 from the Solaris userland gate.
+To build and run, you need the [webkitgtk4](../webkitgtk4/) package from this repo, in place of webkitgtk4 from the Solaris userland gate, as the webkitgtk4 in the userland gate has JIT disabled, while the one here does not.
+You need JIT for a reasonable browser experience.
-In addition, you will need `libdazzle`, also found in this repo.

 By default, this package depends on the icu from the userland gate.
 If you are running under 11.3 and have dependencies on the existing